Raising stakes, US brands China claims in South China Sea illegal

 "Any PRC action to harass other states' fishing or hydrocarbon development in these waters - or to carry out such activities unilaterally - is unlawful," Pompeo said.

-Pompeo also rejected Beijing's southernmost claim of James Shoal, some 1,800 kilometres (1,150 miles) from the Chinese mainland, saying the speck administered by Malaysia was completely submerged by water and therefore cannot determine a maritime zone.
+Pompeo also rejected Beijing's southernmost claim of James Shoal, some 1,800 km from China, saying the speck administered by Malaysia was completely submerged by water and therefore cannot determine a maritime zone.

 The 2016 decision was issued by a tribunal under the UN Convention on the Law of the Sea.
 Pompeo noted that China is a party to it and called the ruling legally binding.